 Following a number of unmanned probes during the twenty second and twenty third centuries, humankind launched scientific expeditions to the nearest star systems - specifically Alpha Centauri, Barnard's Star, Sirius, Epsilon Eridani, Epsilon Indi, and Tau Ceti, along with various beamrider brown dwarfs.
 By the twenty-fifth century the Solar System had established outposts at all the star systems, while at home humankind had divided along ideological and astropolitical lines split into several superpowers, between which there was an uneasy truce.
 The powerful confederation of inner worlds (Earth and the CisLunar Alliance) eventually established a colony at Tau Ceti, and intended to establish another at Sirius.
 Alpha Centauri, Procyon, and several other promising systems became off-limits because of isolationist ai colonisation.
 The Martians were heavily involved in the efforts to establish a colony at Epsilon Indi and another at Ross 154.

 The powerful moderate Fusionist theocratic Clade Sea of Ch'i cooperated with Terran and Non-Aligned Orbital megacorporate interests to launch several vessels to Sigma Draconis in 414 AT.
 These later became the Penglai colony.
-In 470 a number of clades - mostly Atavist and heterodox Fusionist, launched a large colony ship towards Epsilon Eridani, and eleven years later In 491 the New Shoot Clade Erotic Ascension embarked on the most ambitious mission of all, a quasi-generation ship, the Rabelais, which was to travel all the way to Iota Horologi.
-This, the only one of Jovian Quasi-Generationals to make a successful mission, established the Frog's Head colony.
+In 470 a number of clades - mostly Atavist and heterodox Fusionist, launched a large colony ship towards Epsilon Eridani, and eleven years later (in 491) the New Shoot clade Erotic Ascension embarked on the most ambitious mission of all, a quasi-generation ship, the Rabelais, which was to travel all the way to Iota Horologi.
+This, the only one of Jovian Quasi-Generationals to make a successful mission, established the Heket colony, later known as Frog's Head.

 The Heritage of Genetekker Culture

-Long before the emergence of the First Federation (the Federation of Worlds) in the early 10th century, the Genetekkers had ceased to exist as a unified clade.
-But genetekkerese culture, genetekkerese biotech, genetekkerese erotica and poetry and biosculpture and martial arts, these continued to have a tremendous influence throughout the Federation and beyond, not only in themselves and in their original purity, but through various derivative cultures and clades, some of which, like the Penglaian Empire, the Dionysian Erotocracy, the Arcadian Culture and the Lalandian Bioarchy, became large empires; and in the case of the Penglai Empire the biggest empire mindkind had seen until the rise of the Conver Ambi.
+Long before the emergence of the First Federation (the Federation of Sophonts) in the early 10th century, the Genetekkers had ceased to exist as a unified clade.
+But genetekkerese culture, genetekkerese biotech, genetekkerese erotica and poetry and biosculpture and martial arts, these continued to have a tremendous influence throughout the Federation and beyond, not only in themselves and in their original purity, but through various derivative cultures and clades, some of which, like the Penglaian Empire, the Dionysian Erotocracy and the Lalandian Bioarchy, became large empires; and in the case of the Penglai Empire the biggest empire mindkind had seen until the rise of the Conver Ambi.